leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/status_bar.rst

 Status Bar
 **********

-The Status Bar is located at the very bottom of the Blender window and is used to present information.
+The Status Bar is located at the bottom of the Blender window and displays contextual information such as keyboard shortcuts, result or warning message and statistic information.
-The Status Bar can be hidden by dragging it down or from the :ref:`topbar-window`.
+The Status Bar can be hidden by disabling *Show Status Bar* in Window menu or by dragging from the top edge down.

 .. figure:: /images/interface_window-system_status-bar_ui.png